ausmlab/rso_tracking/README.md

 ```

 # 3. Detection with Tracking
-- This code will detects and track RSOs with traiend detector and keypoint(Center) based Tracker
+- This code will detects and track RSOs using a traiend detector and a keypoint(Center) based Tracker
     - To detect RSOs, we use `mmdetection` API
-    - This code works on CPU not GPU.
+    - This code works on CPU, not GPU.
 ```python
 # example of the script at root of rso_tracking
 $ cd {path/to/rso_tracking}